-Figure 6 shows the fitted densities for every diameter and every value of inverse aspect-ratio and canting angle.
-15 Overlaid are the empirical quantiles (dashed lines) and the quantiles of the fitted distributions (solid lines).
+- Figure 6 shows the fitted densities for every diameter and every value of inverse aspect-ratio and canting angle.10 Overlaid are the empirical quantiles (dashed lines) and the quantiles of the fitted distributions (solid lines).
 Generally the match is quite good.
-The fitted models are able to take into account the increase in aspect-ratio spread and decrease in canting angle spread with particle size, which are the two dominant trends that can be identified in the observations.

-Figure 7 shows the effect of using this MASC-based parameterization instead of the values from the litterature 20 (Ryzhkov et al., 2011) on the resulting polarimetric variables.
-Whereas only a small increase is observed for the a horizontal reflectivity $Z{\rm H}$, the difference is quite important for $Z{\rm DR}$ and $K{\rm dp}$, especially for graupel.
+The fitted models are able to take into account the increase in aspect-ratio spread and decrease in canting angle spread with particle size, which are the two dominant trends that can be identified in the observations. - Figure 7 shows the effect of using this MASC-based parameterization instead of the values from the litterature (Ryzhkov et al., 2011) on the resulting polarimetric variables.
+Whereas only a small increase is observed for the horizontal reflectivity Z_H, the difference is quite important for Z{DR} and K{dp}, especially for graupel.
 The MASC parameterization tends to produce a stronger polarimetric signature.
-It is interesting to notice that $Z{\rm DR}$ tends to decrease with the mass concentration, which is rather counter-intuitive as $Z{\rm DR}$ is thought to be independent of concentration effects.
-This can be explained by the fact that, in COSMO, the density of snowflakes decreases with

-25 their size (they become less compact) and therefore the permittivity computed with the mixture model decreases as well.
-When the concentration increases, the proportion of larger (and more oblate) snowflakes increases but given their smaller permittivity, the overall trend is a slight decrease in $Z{\rm DR}$.
+It is interesting to notice that Z{DR} tends to decrease with the mass concentration, which is rather counter-intuitive as Z{DR} is thought to be independent of concentration effects.
+This can be explained by the fact that, in COSMO, the density of snowflakes decreases with their size (they become less compact) and therefore the permittivity computed with the mixture model decreases as well.
+When the concentration increases, the proportion of larger (and more oblate) snowflakes increases but given - well.
+When the concentration increases, the proportion of larger (and more oblate) showhakes increases but given their smaller permittivity, the overall trend is a slight decrease in $Z{\rm DR}$.
 This trend hence reflects an assumption in COSMO, not necessarily the reality.

-Note that even if this increase in the polarimetric signature of aggregates and graupel seems particularly dras-

-30 tic, comparisons with real radar measurements indicate that the operator is still underestimating the polarimetric variables in snow (Section 4.3).
+Note that even if this increase in the polarimetric signature of aggregates and graupel seems particularly drastic, comparisons with real radar measurements indicate that the operator is still underestimating the polarimetric variables in snow (Section 4.3).